Nancy Dell'Olio

-Annunziata "Nancy" Dell'Olio (born 23 August 1961) is an Italian-American lawyer and media personality.
+Annunziata "Nancy" Dell'Olio is an Italian-American lawyer and media personality.
 She first came to public notice as the girlfriend of football manager Sven-Göran Eriksson.

 Early life

 Annunziata Dell'Olio was born in New York City to a Jewish mother and a Catholic father, and is the eldest of four children.
 When she was five her family moved back to Italy, to the town of Bisceglie in the Province of Barletta-Andria-Trani and region of Apulia.

 Education and early career

 Dell'Olio studied law at the University of Bari.
 She later gained a master's degree from New York University.
 In 1990, Dell'Olio married Giancarlo Mazza and established her own legal practice, specialising in property law.